-HOW TO BOIL OCTOPUS
+HOW TO PROPERLY BOIL OCTOPUS FOR TENDERNESS

 Place the octopus in the water by doing a kind of a “dunk and lift” method.
 You will see the tentacles start to curl up as they hit the hot water.
 This is what your want.
 Keep holding the octopus by the head and dunking a few times until you see the tentacles harden a bit and turn a reddish-purple color.
 Release the octopus into the pot.
-Allow to simmer on high for about forty-five minutes to an hour, or until tender.
-Smaller octopi will take a little less time to tenderize.

 HOW TO GRILL OCTOPUS